LuizFritsch/knapsack-problem/README.md

 So im Trying to solve knapsack problem with python

-Knapsack1, Knapsack2 and Knapsack3 follows these patterns:
+Knapsack1, Knapsack2 and Knapsack3 files follows these patterns:

 value weight